MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-register-new-customers.md

 Before you can register new customers, you must set up various sales codes that you can select from when you fill in customer cards.
 For more information, see [Set Up Sales](sales-setup-sales.md).

+> [!NOTE]
-**Note**: If customer templates exist for different customer types, then a window appears when you create a new customer card from where you can select an appropriate template.
+>   If customer templates exist for different customer types, then a window appears when you create a new customer card from where you can select an appropriate template.
 If only one customer template exists, then new customer cards always use that template.

 ## <a name="to-create-a-new-customer-card"></a>To create a new customer card
 1. On the Home page, choose the **Customers** action to open the list of existing customers.